MotiTheWizerd/vsextenstion/docs/layout-and-panels.md

 - Opens automatically on extension activation
 - Remains persistent across sessions
 - Provides continuous access to Ray AI
+- The chat editor group is locked to prevent other editors from opening in this group

 ```typescript
 // Chat panel creation